Yaakov-Belch/ydtpack/docs/api.rst

 exceptions
 ----------

-These exceptions are accessible via `ydtpack` package.
+These exceptions are accessible via `tmsgpack` package.
-(For example, `ydtpack.OutOfData` is shortcut for `ydtpack.exceptions.OutOfData`)
+(For example, `tmsgpack.OutOfData` is shortcut for `tmsgpack.exceptions.OutOfData`)

-.. automodule:: ydtpack.exceptions
+.. automodule:: tmsgpack.exceptions
     :members:
     :undoc-members:
     :show-inheritance: